 Quantitative data refers to numerical data, often collected through surveys and questionnaires.
 You can collect this by sending out a questionnaire to your employees asking them about the system in question.
 It’s always best to use closed questions to gain quantitative data, some good example questions are:

-1) Do you think the system is fit for purpose?
+1) Do you think the system is fit for its purpose?

 2) Do you think we need a new system?